juxor/afaq/markdown/secC12.md

 did, however, contribute to the myth that the British were benign imperialists and the "free market" they introduced into Hong Kong was in the interests of all rather than for those who exercised the dictatorship.

+[‹ C.11 Doesn't neo-liberalism in Chile prove that the free market benefits everyone? ](/afaq/secC11.html "Go to previous page" ) [up](/afaq/secCcon.html "Go to parent page" ) [Section D - How do statism and capitalism affect society? ›](/afaq/secDcon.html "Go to next page" )